a-l-h/splunk-app-proper-alerts/doc/alerts.rst

 The recipient of this alert is the recipient of the modified alert.

-If there is no email recipient defined for the alert, alert is sent to Splunk admins email defined the previous alert.
+If the alert has no recipient, alert is sent to email defined in ``Notify admin for alerts to review``.

 Search query steps: